-Paweł Zdort Iwona Her Jacek Zawadzki Leszek Cyganiewicz Weronika Szyszka force as a law 30 days from the announcement thereof.
+Paweł Zdort Iwona Her Jacek Zawadzki Leszek Cyganiewicz Weronika Szyszka

 On 22 May 2020, a new draft anti-COVID law1 was proposed by the Polish government.

 The draft introduces, inter alia, new rules concerning the control of the Polish antitrust authority (the "Authority") over investments resulting in the acquisition of control or a significant shareholding in a protected entity by a foreign (non-EU) entity.
 Please note that further changes may be implemented into the draft law in the course of the legislative process thereon.